 The scholarship is for one year only.
 It is not renewable.

-To receive consideration for Auburn Alumni Association Scholarship, incoming freshmen must complete the scholarship application through the Auburn University Scholarship Opportunity Manager (AUSOM) by 4:45 p.m.
-CST on December 15.
+To receive consideration for the Auburn Alumni Association Scholarship, incoming freshmen must complete the scholarship application through the Auburn University Scholarship Opportunity Manager (AUSOM) by 4:45 p.m.
+CST on February 1 to receive consideration.
+All admission application files must be complete by December 1 for early action admission and scholarship consideration.
 Transfer students must complete the scholarship application through AUSOM by 4:45 p.m.
 CST on February 1.
 Please visit auburn.edu/ausom for more information on the scholarship application and application deadlines.

 Incoming students should indicate on the application for admission if they have a parent or guardian who is a graduate of Auburn.
 Incoming and current students who have at least one parent who is an alumnus or alumnae of Auburn should provide parent name, graduation year, and address when prompted on the scholarship application.
 For important deadlines and other information, visit auburn.edu/ausom.

 Prior to awarding specific Auburn Alumni Association Scholarships, the Office of University Scholarships provides the Office of Alumni Affairs the parent information eligible students submitted within the scholarship application.
 Alumni Affairs reviews the information and confirms the parents who have life memberships in the AAA.